NeoAxis/NeoAxisEngine/README.md

 How to compile for Windows:
 <ul>
 <li>Install Visual Studio 2026 Community or an equivalent IDE.</li>
-<li>Use NeoAxis.Managed.sln with the Release-Windows-x64 configuration to compile the managed assemblies.
-The native code is already precompiled.</li>
+<li>Use NeoAxis.Managed.sln with the Release-Windows-x64 configuration to compile the managed assemblies.</li>
+<li>The native code is already precompiled.</li>
 </ul>

 More: